stijnsanders/jsonDoc/README.md

 ### JSONDocArray

-Use an `IJSONDocArrayBuilder` instance to store a set of similar JSON documents.
+Use an `IJSONDocArray` instance to store a set of similar JSON documents.
 JSON is converted to and from strings internally to save on memory usage.
 Use `LoadItem` with a single `IJSONDocument` instance to re-use keys and save on memory allocation.
-Pre-load a parent `IJSONDocument` with an `IJSONDocArrayBuilder` instance to postpone some of the parsing of the children documents.
+Pre-load a parent `IJSONDocument` with an `IJSONDocArray` instance to postpone some of the parsing of the children documents.

-    function JSONDocArray: IJSONDocArrayBuilder; overload;
+    function JSONDocArray: IJSONDocArray; overload;
-    function JSONDocArray(const Items:array of IJSONDocument): IJSONDocArrayBuilder; overload;
+    function JSONDocArray(const Items:array of IJSONDocument): IJSONDocArray; overload;

-### IJSONDocArrayBuilder
+### IJSONDocArray

 Append a document to the array.